telerik/blazor-docs/installation/nuget.md

 >tip When working with the .NET CLI or editing the `NuGet.Config` manually, you can use your Telerik account credentials or a [NuGet API Key](#use-nuget-api-key).
 If you are logging in to telerik.com through single sign-on (SSO), use a [NuGet API Key](#use-nuget-api-key).

+>warning Never hard-code Telerik account credentials or NuGet API keys in a `NuGet.Config` file in a GitHub repository, Docker image, or any location that may be accessed by unauthorized parties.
+A NuGet key is valuable and bad actors can use it to access the NuGet packages that are licensed under your account.
+A credentials abuse can lead to a review of the affected Telerik account.

 For NuGet-related issues, see [NuGet Feed Troubleshooting]({%slug troubleshooting-nuget%}).

 For information on automated builds, CI and CD, see [CI, CD, Build Server]({%slug deployment-ci-cd-build-pc%}).